How to Prepare for CAT Exam in 1 Month ?Anisha Mukhija

 c) The remaining days in the run-up to CAT should be spent working out the questions from the Mocks that one has taken over the past few months.
 The Mocks have a standard of questions that is very close to the actual CAT and the learning that one can derive by working them out would be immense.

-The Data Interpretation section is the one that requires the least amount of concepts to be learnt and practiced.
+The Data Interpretation section is the one that requires the least amount of concepts to be learned and practiced.
 The plan for this section should be as follows:

 b) The next stage would be to practice the sets given in the Mock CATs, which should go on until the week of the CAT.
 The emphasis here is more on identifying the approach that one should take after looking at the data rather than on the actual solving of the questions.